pivotal/docs-tap/learning-center/install-learning-center.hbs.md

 This document describes how to install Learning Center from the Tanzu Application Platform package repository.

->**Note:** Use the instructions on this page if you do not want to use the full profile to install packages.
+>**Note** Use the instructions on this page if you do not want to use the full profile to install packages.
 Only the full profile includes Learning Center.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.md).